Trail to Eagle Scout

 2. Report the hours of service completed by you and others as part of your project planning and implementation.

-3. Obtain a final signature from the project beneficiary representative indicating their agreement that the project objectives have been met.
-Keep in mind that, even if your beneficiary is in agreement, a substantive change in your project scope must be reviewed by those who originally approved the project to ensure that it is still acceptable for meeting the requirements for your Eagle rank.
+3. Obtain final signatures from the project beneficiary representative and your Scoutmaster indicating their agreement that the project objectives have been met.
+Keep in mind that, even if your beneficiary is in agreement, a substantive change in your project scope must be reviewed by those who originally approved the project, to ensure that it is still acceptable for meeting the requirements for your Eagle rank.

 Items NOT required: